top of page

 Learn more about the team of Blissful Retreat & Rescue and the inspiration behind the non-profit organization.

 When you donate to Blissful Retreat and Rescue, you help support local at-risk youth through scholarship programs for their education and vocational training needs.
 Your donations help support local food closets with the abundance of produce grown on our retreat.
 We also enlighten those who are curious and share information about horses and mini pigs, such as life expectancy, actual size and mature age.
+Check out what we've been up to on Our Cause page!

 Our Animals